-In the wake of the Jihad the Boren and Beryetuma tribes migrated northward.
-Wars war fought between the migrants and the locals.
-Shortly afterwards some of the migrants tribes were assimilated and they fought for liberty and freedom of Ethiopia against Egyptian near Harar during the reign of Emperor Gelawedewos, and against the Turks in the north, now called Eritrea, serving as soldiers of Emperor Zerse Dingel.

-The assimilation resulted in members of the Boren and Beryetuma tribes becoming kings.
-The mother of young emperor that Ras Mikael Sehul killed in the 18th Century was a member of the Boren and Beryetuma tribe.
-People of these tribes used to be called Galla, and now descendents of those tribes refer to themselves as Oromo.
-Subsequently members of one of these tribes became viceroys (enderassewotch) of the Emperors at Gonder during the era of princes.
-Insufficient recognition of the contributions of the migrants to the history of Ethiopia by some, and a claim of historical Ethiopia as though it solely belonged to the migrants by others are sources of alienation among Ethiopians.

-Appointed at Gonder to become a viceroy (enderasse) of a young emperor, the Adwa Tigre general, Ras Mikael killed that emperor and another whom he subsequently enthroned and brought death and destruction to the region until he was defeated in a battle in 1771.
+- 3) The northward Migration of the Galla.
+In the wake of the Jihad the Galla nowadays called the Oromo migrated northward.
+Wars war fought between the migrants and the Locals.
+In short order the Oromo were assimilated and they fought for liberty and freedom of Ethiopia against Egyptian near Harar during the reign of Emperor Gelawedewos, and against the Turks in the north, now called Eritrea, serving as soldiers of Emperor Emperor Zerse Dingel.
+The young emperor that Eras Mikael killed was born of an Oromo mother.
+Members of one Oromo family became viceroys (enderassewotch) of the Emperors at Gonder during the era of princes.
+Insufficient recognition of the contributions of the migrants to the history of Ethiopia by some, and a claim of Historical Ethiopia as though it solely belonged to the migrants by others are sources of alienation among Ethiopians. - 4) Mikael Sehul's destruction of central governance.
+Appointed at Gonder to become a viceroy (enderasse) of a young emperor, the Adwa Tigreyan general, Ras Mikael killed that emperor and another whom he subsequently enthroned and brought death and destruction to the region until he was defeated in a battle in 1771.
 Mikaels' actions impoverished the Gonderine Kingdom.
 The weakened center could not control the whole of the empire.
 As a result several princes became important in different regions of Ethiopia, and the era of princes (Zemene Mesafint) happened precisely at the time when Europeans were scouting coastal regions and islands to dominate.
 Mikael Sehhul was a harbinger of destruction to Ethiopia.

-[It was in the era of princes that liars like Henry Salt (1805) landed in Ethiopia and placed the British Foreign office on a footing that is inimical to the interests of Ethiopia.
+[It was in the era of princes that liars like Henry Salt (1805) landed in Ethiopia and placed the British Foreign office on a footing, which to this day is inimical to the interest of Ethiopia.
 Emperor Tewodros in 1855 dreamt of reuniting Ethiopia and his dream took three subsequent emperors, Yohannes IV, Menelik II and Haile Selassie to implement.
-Unfortunately the Ethiopian Student Movement of 1965-1991 (Appendix 18) and the Derg similar to Mikael Sehul weakened the traditional resolve of Ethiopians to protect their heritage, and the TPLF disunited Ethiopia beginning in 1991.]
+Unfortunately the Ethiopian Student Movement (ESM) of 1965-1991) and the Derg similar to Mikael Sehul weakened the traditional resolve of Ethiopians to protect their heritage, and the TPLF disunited Ethiopia beginning in 1991.]

-Emperor Yohannes IV marched to Saati with about 159,000 soldiers to dislodge Italians.
-However, after camping near the fort for a month, he left Italians who invaded Ethiopia at fort Saati in the coastal lowland of northeastern Ethiopia (part of Medri Bahri), less than 30 miles from Massawa and marched through Mereb Mellesh, without leaving Ras Alula behind to protect the northern region, and was killed in Metama fighting against the Dervish.
+5) Emperor Yohannes IV marched to Saati with about 159,000 soldiers to dislodge Italians.
+However, after camping near the fort for a month, he left Italians who invaded Ethiopia at fort Saati in the coastal lowland of northeastern Ethiopia (part of Medri Bahri), less than 30 miles from Massawa and marched through Mereb Mellesh, without leaving Ras Alula behind to protect the northern region, attacked Gojjam, and was killed in Metama.
 Before then Yohannes IV had defeated Egyptian forces in the northeast, while his vassal, King Menelik was unifying southern Ethiopia.
 Emperor Yohannes became the ruler of Ethiopia after receiving weapons from Mr. Napier, who was the general that came to Ethiopia to cause the ouster Emperor Tewodros.
 Napier's soldiers ransacked Magdala including the finest library of Ethiopia.
-The TASH (Tigre of Akale Guzay, Seray and Hamasen) feel alienated that Yohannes IV did not fight the Italian intruders who had camped at Saati, whom he went to attack but abounded.
-Many others Ethiopians except for some TT (Tigre of Tigrey Province) share the concerns of the TASH and also have issues on the manner of the ascent of Yohannes IV to power.
-More on the contributions of Yohannes is given in Appendix 17
+The TASH (Tigreyans of Akale Guzay, Seray and Hamasen) feel alienated that Yohannes IV did not fight the Italian intruders who had camped at Saati, which he went to attack but abounded, Many others Ethiopians except the TT (Tigreyans of Tigrey Province), share the concerns of the TASH and also have issues on the manner of the ascent of Yohannes IV to power.
+More on the contributions of Yohannes is given in Appendix 4